Menu

 Through their study of Science, Opossum values are realised.

-Being aspirational – an expectation that all pupils can and will achieve in science and that some may pursue future learning and a career in this area.
+Being aspirational – an expectation that all pupils can and will achieve in Science and that some may pursue future learning and a career in this area.

 Having integrity - Following rules and conventions when conducting investigations and presenting findings accurately.